-Within this framework, we acknowledge the creation of a professional network within an approach that looks at networks as providing experienced teachers with a place where they can share cultural practices and activities and strengthen their competences, also engaging in learning to become a experienced teacher as a process of knowledge-creation with other experienced teachers.
+Within this framework, we acknowledge the creation of a professional network within an approach that looks at networks as providing teachers mentors with a place where they can share cultural practices and activities and strengthen their competencies, also engaging in learning to become a teacher mentor as a process of knowledge-creation with other teachers mentors.

-Here we envisage this network as a form of "associative alliance" to a) lower the financial and structural difficulties in setting up a professional network; and b) focus on the professionals rather than on schools per se, thus favouring a bottom-up approach whereby experienced teachers have a high degree of autonomy when participating in these networks.
+Here we envisage this network as a form of "associative alliance" to a) lower the financial and structural difficulties in setting up a professional network; and b) focus on the professionals rather than on schools per se, thus favouring a bottom-up approach whereby the teacher mentor have a high degree of autonomy when participating in these networks.

-In doing so, we aim at preparing schools for consolidating and operating networks that can move beyond the professional development needs experienced teachers have.
-That is, we operate through and spiral model where schools are used to identify and request experienced teachers' participation who, in turn, through their participation in these professional networks, can set the foundations for building up more holistic school networks (Figure 11).
+In doing so, we aim at preparing schools for consolidating and operating networks that can move beyond the professional development needs teachers mentors have.
+That is, we operate through and spiral model where schools are used to identify and request teachers mentors' participation who, in turn, through their participation in these professional networks, can set the foundations for building up more holistic school networks (Figure 11).